an Alternative to Natural Health

 Ironically, women who are anemic tend to have heavier periods.
 Iron acts somewhat as a blood coagulant.
 One of the best ways to correct anemia in these women is to build their iron as rapidly as possible.
-We’ll look at ways to build iron a little later on.

 Food choices are very important in combating anemia.
 Coffee and tea contain acids that toughen the stomach lining and bind up dietary iron making it unassimilable.
 When the lining is abused in this way the body’s ability to secrete enough digestive juices to break foods down well enough to release iron is significantly inhibited, and if you can’t get at the iron you can’t assimilate it.
 The tea and toast syndrome that elderly people get into pushes them into anemia by 1) not providing enough dietary iron; and 2) by reducing their already age-reduced digestive juices.
 Wheat bran also inhibits the absorption of iron, so using wheat bran as a nutritional food additive may not be a good idea.

 Many young and poorly informed vegetarians also get into problems with anemia.
 Too many people think that vegetarianism means only giving up animal sourced products.
 While we can get enough iron from a well-planned vegetarian diet, it is much harder to get the required amount of B12 from that same diet.
-Hawthorn berries, Spirulina, and eggs all provide some B12.
+Hawthorn berries, Spirulina and eggs all provide some B12.

 Green leafy vegetables play an important roll in correcting anemia.
 Since iron is bound by heat, eating vegetables raw (but chewing them very well) makes the iron more available to us.
 Some of the best vegetables for boosting iron include leeks, parsley (not generally in pregnancy or breast feeding), spinach, green peas, Jerusalem artichoke, dried apricots, prunes, raisins, oats, strawberries, dark grapes.
 Simplify this list to dark green vegetables, purple fruits and vegetables, whole grains and black strap molasses and animal flesh proteins, to supply iron in easy to assimilate forms.
-Note the absence of dairy products on this list!

 Iron can be taken as a supplement.
 Most commonly and readily bioavailable forms include ferrous sulphate, ferrous fumarate, and ferrous gluconate.
 To maximize its bioavailability it is wise to take any iron supplements with Vitamin C as it is supplied in Iron plus Vitamin C. Calcium, zinc, and synthetic vitamin E inhibit the absorption of iron.
 Interestingly, however, Zinc, Vitamin E, and copper, are essential to the formation of healthy red blood cells.
 (Copper is found in Liquid Chlorophyll.)

-Anemia in pregnancy responds well to B-complex with extra Folic acid, vitamin C, and iron along with some digestive support in the form Food Enzymes.
+Anemia in pregnancy responds well to B-complex with extra Folic acid, Vitamin C and iron along with some digestive support in the form Food Enzymes.

 One of my favorite supplements for anemia is Liquid Chlorophyll.
 Early on in my practice I worked with a woman in her early thirties who had several abdominal surgeries, including removal of a section of her bowel as a treatment for Crohn’s disease.
 She had a strong history of bowel bleeds and anemia and was pregnant.
 At our first meeting in her first trimester her hemoglobin was approximately nine.
 Her obstetrician was talking about packed cell transfusions to build her counts, but this was in the early1980’s with AIDS just hitting the news in a huge way.
 My client did not want to risk contracting AIDS.
 We chose, instead, to use 4 ounces of liquid chlorophyll per day, diluted in water, and added to that PDA and Small Intestinal Detox.
 Her red blood cell count climbed to over 14.
 It had never been that high in her adult life, and in spite of ending up with and emergency caesarean section, her count did not fall below 14.

 There are certainly many other herbs that are rich in iron and can be very beneficial in correcting anemia.
-Herbs that contain good amounts of iron include Devil’s Claw, Chickweed, Mullein, Kelp, Burdock, Catnip, Milk Thistle, and Red Raspberry leaf.
+Herbs that contain good amounts of iron include Devil’s Claw, Chickweed, Mullein, Kelp, Burdock, Catnip, Milk Thistle and Red Raspberry leaf.
 Nature’s Sunshine’s I-X is a very iron-dense blend of herbs.
 Red raspberry leaf supplies iron in one of the most easy to assimilate forms.
 Many of these herbs either support the liver or the spleen or both, and some of these herbs are more nutritive in nature.